ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 2\. **Repository definitions:**

- A toolchain can provide continuous delivery for any number of Git repositories include GitHub, GitHub Enterprise, Git Repos and Issue Tracking, and GitLab.
-This section of the `toolchain.yml` file is where each repository is defined.
+ A toolchain can provide continuous delivery for any number of Git repositories such as GitHub, GitHub Enterprise, Git Repos and Issue Tracking, and GitLab.
+The repository definitions section of the `toolchain.yml` file is where each repository is defined.

  For each repository that is added to the toolchain, add a parent key that represents the name of your repository with the following properties: